alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 In some cases a user might send their request directly to <gov-uk-paas-support@digital.cabinet-office.gov.uk>.

-In these cases, use the Zendesk macro `Trial Request > User has bypassed form`, which will request the required information from the user.
+In these cases, use the Zendesk macro `GOVUK PaaS::Account lifecycle::2b.
+User has bypassed form`, which will request the required information from the user.

 If the request comes through any other channel, then it should always be routed into Zendesk by emailing it to <gov-uk-paas-support@digital.cabinet-office.gov.uk>.
 Use the macro appropriately to collect the required information.